Biden warns Putin of 'severe costs' of Ukraine invasion

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

 Heintz reported from Moscow.
-Associated Press writers Matthew Lee and Colleen Long in Washington and Mark Lewis in Stavanger, Norway, also contributed to this report.
+Associated Press writers Matthew Lee and Colleen Long in Washington; Mark Lewis in Stavanger, Norway; and Robert Gillies in Toronto contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.